datanav/docs/git.rst

     git push -u origin master

+    (Tip: Sometimes you need to first add and commit README.md file, to make your first push to remote repo.)

 Set up branches for development
 ===============================
-Since we want to use the master branch as the production branch, we need to setup a new branch called *￿develop* to use for development.
+Since we want to use the master branch as the production branch, we need to setup a new branch called *develop* to use for development.
 To do this we need to type the following in terminal::

     git checkout -b develop